snakemake/snakemake-executor-plugin-slurm/docs/further.md

 Running Snakemake within an active SLURM job can lead to unpredictable behavior, as the execution environment may not be properly configured for job submission.
 To mitigate potential issues, the SLURM executor plugin detects when it's operating inside a SLURM job and issues a warning, pausing for 5 seconds before proceeding.

+### Getting Job Efficiency Information

+With `--slurm-efficiency-report` you can generate a table of all efficiency data.
+A logfile `efficiency_report_<workflow_id>.log` will be generated in your current directory.
+This is equivalent to the information with `seff <jobid>` for individual jobs.
+It works best if "comments" are stored as a job property on your cluster as this plugin uses the "comment" parameter to store the rule name.

 ### Frequently Asked Questions